 My Personal Score: 8.5/10

 d(^-^)bTO EACH THEIR OWNd(^-^)b

-Thank you for reading my review, please leave me a comment and let me know what you think (neither spam nor NSFW comments are allowed); hope you have a great day, take care! =)
+Thank you for reading my review, please leave me a comment and let me know what you think (neither spam nor NSFW comments are allowed); hope you have a great day, take care! =D